antonpernisch/bruteproxy.py/README.md

 Everything can be found on GitHub wiki [here](https://github.com/esec-exploits/bruteproxy.py/wiki).

 ## Contact, Discord & support
-Feel free to contact me at Discord server (esec#0001) or at `exploits@esec.sk`.
+Feel free to contact me at Discord (esec#0001) or at `exploits@esec.sk`.
 If you have found a bug or have some kind of issue, just create a new issue here on GitHub and I'll review it :)
 Contributors are welcome, just submit a pull request and I'll take a look.

 ## Legal notice